-It is important to note that self-actualization is a continual process rather than a perfect state one eventually reaches.
+It is important to note that self-actualization is a continual lifetime process rather than an achieved state one eventually reaches.

 Maslow proposed the “hierarchy of needs theory” not only worked in social situations but could be applied to the workplace.
 By arranging these needs in a pyramid, they could be used to motivate team members.

-A criticism of Maslow’s theory is that the lower needs must be satisfied before a person can achieve their potential and self-actualize.
-By examining cultures in which large numbers of people live in poverty (such as India), it is clear people are still capable of achieving the higher levels of the hierarchy such as love and belonging and self-esteem, which according to Maslow should not occur.
+A criticism of Maslow’s theory is that the lower needs must be essentially satisfied before a person can achieve his/her potential and self-actualize.
+By examining cultures in which large numbers of people live in poverty, it is clear people are still capable of achieving the higher levels of the hierarchy such as love and belonging and self-esteem, which according to Maslow should be very challenging and rare.